 More information on the Manager’s ERM Framework can be found in the Enterprise Risk Management section on pages 47 to 49 of this Annual Report.

-Internal and external auditors conduct reviews that involve testing the effectiveness of the material internal controls for CRCT Group addressing financial, operational, compliance and information technology risks.
+The internal and external auditors conduct reviews that involve testing the effectiveness of the material internal controls addressing financial, operational, compliance and IT risks.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the AC.
 The adequacy and effectiveness of the measures taken by the Manager in response to the recommendations made by the internal and external auditors are also reviewed by the AC.

 The Board has received assurance from the CEO and the Head, Finance of the Manager that:

-The Board notes that the system of risk management and internal controls established by the Manager provides reasonable, but not absolute, assurance that CRCT Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
-The Board notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.
+The Board notes that the system of risk management and internal controls established by the Manager provides reasonable assurance that CRCT Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
+However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.

 Principle 12: The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

-At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC) are independent directors.
-The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations, and Mr Christopher Gee Kok Aun, another AC member, is a member of The Institute of Chartered Financial Analysts.
+At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC) are IDs.
+The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains.
 None of the AC members was previously a partner of the incumbent external auditors, KPMG LLP (KPMG), within the previous 12 months, nor does any of the AC members hold any financial interest in KPMG.